Move your supporters to make their voices heard with these key principles for successful voter turnout. GOTV or Get Out...

-The immediate future of large-scale gatherings is unclear, and each day brings new information on how long it’ll be before we can safely return to holding public demonstrations like protests, marches, and more, but one thing is clear—waiting to organize is not an option.
+The immediate future of large-scale gatherings is unclear, and each day brings new information on how long it’ll be before we can safely return to organizing in person, whether that's through door-to-door canvassing, public rallies, or in-person fundraising events.
+But one thing is clear—waiting to organize is not an option.
 The causes you feel strongly about need your help now.

 Luckily, the digital tools to adapt your in-person efforts and move them online are available and better than ever.
 You can adopt all-digital tactics—and make an even bigger impact than you might have thought possible.